-You can deduct medical and dental expenses for you, your spouse, and your dependents after your total medical expenses exceed 10 percent of your adjusted gross income.
-If you or your spouse is 65 or older, you can deduct total medical expenses that exceed 7.5 percent of your AGI.
+You can deduct medical and dental expenses for yourself, your spouse and your dependents if your total expenses exceed 10 percent of your adjusted gross income.
+If you or your spouse is age 65 or older, you can deduct total medical expenses that exceed 7.5 percent of your adjusted gross income.

-Whether you did your own taxes or paid someone to do them, you can include the fees on your miscellaneous tax deductions list.
+Whether you do your own taxes with a tax calculator or pay someone to do them, you can write off the fees on your miscellaneous tax deductions list.
 Costs can include tax return preparation and electronic filing fees.
-In order to qualify, however, the preparation fees must total more than 2 percent of your AGI.
+In order to qualify, however, the preparation fees must exceed 2 percent of your AGI.

+If you've been looking for a job and it cost you money, make sure you add those expenses to your list of tax write-offs.
 If you itemize, you can deduct expenses you incurred during a job search, but you must have searched for the same line of work as your current or most recent job.
-Expenses you can deduct include:
+Expenses related to looking for work that you can deduct include:

 - Transportation, which includes a deduction of 54 cents per mile, parking, tolls and cab fees

 - Preparing, printing and mailing out your resume

 - Fees related to job searches

 5. Hobby Expenses

 If you're wondering, "What can I claim on my taxes?" and you have a hobby, pay attention: You can deduct some ordinary expenses you incur from a hobby.
 Unlike a business, a hobby is an endeavor from which you do not expect to profit.
 If you suffer a loss due to a hobby, you cannot deduct the loss from your income.